jescalan/rupture/readme.md

 ### Compatibility

 Rupture is only compatible with stylus version `0.41.0` and up.
 If things are totally broken, check your stylus version and make sure you are up to date!
+This is especially true if you are experiencing errors with `display: block` - this is due to a bug in older versions of Stylus, and the only fix that isn't an ugly hack is to update to the latest version of Stylus.

 ### License